Books

 In Kindle e-Book Paperback

-Bucolic Amethyst Bay is rocked again by a murder, and once again the clues point to the Bell sisters -- Gemi-Kaye, Holli, Poppy Loo, and newfound sister Victory -- as culprits.
+Bucolic Amethyst Bay is rocked again by a murder, and once again, the clues point to the Bell sisters -- Gemi-Kaye, Holli, Poppy Loo, and newfound sister Victory -- as culprits.
 Even flamboyant Aunt Dorte, the town's flirtatious matriarch, is arrested.
-But Gemi-Kaye senses something's not right, yet her discovery at a remote cottage on the Oregon Coast is not the one she expected.
+But Gemi-Kaye senses something's not right, yet her discovery at a remote cottage on the Oregon Coast is not what she expected.
 Could the murder be connected to her long-disappeared father, or is it a case of love gone wrong?

-To comply with the Federal Trade Commission (FTC) regulations, it must be noted that as an Amazon Associate, I earn from qualifying purchases.
+To comply with Federal Trade Commission (FTC) regulations, I must note that I earn from qualifying purchases as an Amazon Associate.

 Popular Posts